 The Harriet Tubman Underground Railroad Byway spans 125 miles through Caroline and Dorchester Counties in Maryland.
 Along it, visitors can explore the secret network of trails and buildings of the Underground Railroad, a path forged by freedom-seeking slaves and abolitionists in the 19th century.
 It does not take long for those on the trail to learn the trials, tribulations and successes that occurred along the way - all because a few people decided to band together to overcome adversity and do extraordinary things.

 Luther H. Cornish, 85, stands near New Revived Church in Smithville, Maryland on February 9, 2015.
 "There's a lot of history around here," said Cornish, who has lived across from the road from the church for almost 50 years.
 New Revived Church, originally known as Jefferson Methodist Episcopal Church, is one of four traditionally black churches founded after the Civil War and is part of the Harriet Tubman Underground Railroad Byway.
-Cornish sings on an audio guide
+Cornish sings on an audio guide about the Byway.

 In 1884, Araminta Harriet Ross married John Tubman, a free black.
 His decision to marry a slave brought a set of complex challenges to the table: one being, by law, any children Harriet had would belong to her master.
 Although many slaves had no material possessions, most did possess a strong sense of faith that one day all would be set right and the deep love and support of family.